BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-slivers-of-nature.md

 <hr/>

 <p>
-<b>My father used to say places like the sliver of forest at the edge of a parking lot are somehow more wild than even deep wilderness.</b>
+<b>My father used to say places like the sliver of forest at the edge of a parking lot are somehow more wild than even deep in nature.</b>
 </p>

 <hr/>

 <p>
-From mid-2018 to early 2020, I lived and worked in Northeastern Virginia.
+From mid-2018 to early 2020, I lived in Northeastern Virginia.
-A nice aspect of Northeastern Virginia is the miniature parks sprinkled through the suburban neighborhoods.
+A nice things about Northeastern Virginia is the miniature parks sprinkled through the suburban neighborhoods.
 </p>

 <p>
-While living there, I chanced across a video of a person walking in a park in the rain, and the park randomly turned out to be right nearby.
+One day, I chanced across a video of a person walking in a park in the rain, and the park randomly turned out to be right nearby.
-The park is Pimmit View Park in Falls Church, Virginia.
-This is the video (click to watch the video in a new tab):<br/>
+The park is Pimmit View Park in Falls Church, Virginia, and this is the video (click to watch it in a new tab):<br/>
 TODO: create a screenshot that's clickable and opens in a new tab https://www.youtube.com/watch?v=ynLpZGegiJE